Head and Neck Cancers

 - after surgery (adjuvant chemotherapy), along with radiation therapy, to reduce the risk of the cancer returning

-- as palliative treatment to relieve pain and improve quality of life
+- as palliative treatment to relieve symptoms such as pain.

 Side effects of chemotherapy

 Chemotherapy can affect the healthy cells in the body and cause side effects.
 Everyone reacts differently to chemotherapy, and effects will vary according to the drugs you are given.
 Some people may have few side effects, while others have many.
-Often, chemoradiation causes more severe side effects than if you have chemotherapy and radiation therapy separately.
-Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.
+Your medical oncologist or nurse will discuss the likely side effects with you, including how these can be prevented or controlled with medicine.

-Common side effects include tiredness and fatigue; nausea and/or vomiting; tingling or numbness in fingers and/or toes (peripheral neuropathy); changes in appetite and loss of taste; diarrhoea; hair loss; low red blood cell count (anaemia); hearing loss; ringing in the ears (tinnitus); a drop in levels of white blood cells, which may increase the risk of infection; and mouth sores.
+Common side effects include tiredness and fatigue; nausea and/or vomiting; tingling or numbness in fingers and/or toes (peripheral neuropathy); changes in appetite and loss of taste; diarrhoea or constipation; hair loss; low red blood cell count (anaemia); hearing loss; ringing in the ears (tinnitus); lower levels of white blood cells, which may increase the risk of infection; and mouth sores.

 Keep a record of the names and doses of your chemotherapy drugs handy.
-This will save time if you become ill and need to visit the hospital emergency department.
+This will save time if you become ill and need to go to the hospital emergency department.